Cromemco

-Cromemco was a Mountain View, California microcomputer company known for its high-end Z80-based S-100 bus computers and peripherals in the early days of the personal computer revolution.
+Cromemco, Inc. was a Mountain View, California microcomputer company known for its high-end Z80-based S-100 bus computers and peripherals in the early days of the personal computer revolution.

 The company began as a partnership in 1974 between Harry Garland and Roger Melen, two Stanford Ph.D. students.
 The company was named for their residence at Stanford University (Crothers Memorial, a Stanford dormitory reserved for engineering graduate students).
 Cromemco was incorporated in 1976 and their first products were the Cromemco Cyclops digital camera, and the Cromemco Dazzler color graphics interface - both groundbreaking at the time - before they moved on to making computer systems.

-In December 1981, Inc. magazine named Cromemco in the top ten fastest-growing privately held companies in the U.S.
+In December 1981, Inc. magazine named Cromemco in the top ten fastest-growing privately held companies in the U.S. In 1987, it was acquired by Dynatech Corporation of Boston.

 Early history

 The collaboration that was to become Cromemco began in 1970 when Harry Garland and Roger Melen, graduate students at Stanford University, began working on a series of articles for Popular Electronics magazine.
 These articles described construction projects for the electronic hobbyist.

 Since it was sometimes difficult for the hobbyist to find the needed parts for these projects, Garland and Melen licensed third-party suppliers to provide kits of parts.
 In 1973 a kit for one of these projects, an “Op Amp Tester”, was sold by a company called MITS which would later launch a revolutionary microcomputer on the cover of Popular Electronics.

 In 1974, Roger Melen was visiting the New York editorial offices of Popular Electronics where he saw a prototype of the MITS Altair microcomputer.
 Melen was so impressed with this machine that he changed his return flight to California to go through Albuquerque, where he met with Ed Roberts, the president of MITS.
 At that meeting, Roberts encouraged Melen to develop add-on products for the Altair, beginning with the Cyclops digital camera that was slated to appear in the February 1975 issue of Popular Electronics.

 On returning to California, Melen and Garland formed a partnership to produce the Cyclops camera and future microcomputer products.
 They named the company “Cromemco” after the Stanford dorm (Crothers Memorial Hall) where they first began their collaboration.